areaofeffect/hello-world/week9/README.md

 We will be using [Meteor](https://www.meteor.com/) which is built on node.
 You installed node via [NVM](https://github.com/creationix/nvm) or Node Version Manager.
 This allows easily switching to various [releases](https://en.wikipedia.org/wiki/Software_release_life_cycle) of node if your applications dependencies require it.

 Our apps are based on the standard starter apps that come with Meteor.
-The both use React as it is now the default.
-We also add serial communication with your Arduino which you can visualize in real-time in p5.
+They both use React as it is now the default.
+App 2 adds serial communication with your Arduino visualized in real-time in p5.js.

 You must be in the folder that contains the code for the app you want to run.
-For example, if you want to run the API app, you must be in the folder `week9/in-class-apps/api-api` for example.
+For example, if you want to run the API app, you must be in the folder `{path on your machine to this repo}/hello-world/week9/in-class-apps/api-api`.
 Then you can run `meteor npm install` and then `meteor` in the terminal.
 Note: only run one app at a time which will be on port 3000 (http://localhost:3000).

 ## 1 Astronomy picture of the day